MiketheChap/worldwidestew/content/events/_index.md

 ---

 **New podcast episode coming soon** - I'm editing a podcast episode I recorded with a friend, Anthony, who's a nurse.
 We talk about travel, culture, nursing, and the role of chaplains (among other things).
-I'll post a link here when the episode has *dropped*.
+[Here's the Apple podcasts link](https://podcasts.apple.com/us/podcast/travel-health-and-generations-with-anthony-nguyen/id1765332412?i=1000666908796)

 ---